Injured by a Defective Product in Illinois? Who is Responsible?

 Am I Covered ebook

-Manufacturers have a legal obligation to design and manufacture safe products that do not injure consumers.
-A manufacturer’s duty follows the benefit of using our system of commerce on product sales.
+Manufacturers must design and manufacture safe products that do not injure consumers.
+A manufacturer’s duty follows the benefit of using our commerce system on product sales.

 When a manufacturer makes an unreasonably dangerous product that seriously injures someone, they can be liable for the damages caused by their product.
 There are three common types of product liability claims: